Lightnet/vite-solid-surrealdb/README.md

  Note there websocket but there no docs added to learn it.

- Added simple script from searching community.
+ Added simple script from searching community posts.

  You can read more on the docs on their site.